sunshineaqu/NY-City-Bike-Analysis/README.md

 **Data Source**
 This [Citi Bike Data](https://www.citibikenyc.com/system-data) has been processed to remove trips that are taken by staff as they service and inspect the system and any trips that were below 60 seconds in length
 (potentially false starts or users trying to re-dock a bike to ensure it's secure).
 The analysis was performed using New York [Citi Bike Trip Histories Data](https://s3.amazonaws.com/tripdata/index.html) for year 2018 (monthly csv files 201801-citibike-tripdata.csv.zip to 201812-citibike-tripdata.csv.zip).
+These csv files were not uploaded to github repository.

 **Data Preaparation (half data)**
 The whole 2018 trip history dataset is a very large dataset with more than 15 million rows, which exceeds the up limit that Tableau can handle.
 I end up randomly cutting half the records for better performance.